-Whether your student is studying abroad this summer, working at a summer internship, or still unsure of what may come, she or he can still be improving professionally in order to be a competitive applicant for their next summer position or post-graduate job.
-Summer is the best time to step back from academic work and focus wholeheartedly on a career path where she or he can find a passion to pursue.
+Whether your student is studying abroad this summer, working at a summer internship, or still unsure of what may come, they can still be improving professionally in order to be a competitive applicant for their next summer position or post-graduate job.
+Summer is the best time to step back from academic work and focus wholeheartedly on a career path where they can find a passion to pursue.

 This summer, the Career Center’s Facebook page will be featuring tips with elaborative suggestions and articles to help students create a strong professional portfolio, step by step.
 Here’s a sneak peek into what we’ll be going over this summer.